Letter to Potential Seller of Real Estate in New Jersey

 Tax Considerations

-There are two potential tax consequences if the property has not been your principal residence (especially if the property was rented out).
+There are three potential tax consequences involving your sale (especially if the property was rented out).

 First, there is a Real Estate Transfer Fee, which is the obligation of the Seller and is a type of sales tax.
 Currently this fee is calculated on a multi-tier schedule: approximately $1,000 for the first $200,000.00 and roughly $11 per $1000.00 thereafter (on a sliding scale).
 Please advise me if you are 62 years old or older and living at the property, as there is a reduced rate for seniors.

-Second, if you have not lived in the property as your principal residence for at least 2 of the last 5 years or you will not be a resident of New Jersey next year and the property was not your principal residence for at least 2 of the last 5 years, then the closing agent will be obligated to deduct and send a tax withholding to the State of New Jersey in the amount of 2% of the gross sales price of the property (which will be applied to any capital gains owed to New Jersey, with any excess returned to you after your tax return is filed with New Jersey).
-Second, there might be a federal capital gain issue subsequent to the closing if the property was not your principal residence for at least 2 of the last 5 years regardless of whether you will remain a resident of New Jersey after the closing, although no federal withholding will be taken at the time of closing.
-Call me if these might be issues.
+Second, if you have not lived in the property as your principal residence for at least 2 of the last 5 years and you will not be a resident of New Jersey next year and the property was not your principal residence for at least 2 of the last 5 years, then the closing agent will be obligated to deduct and send a tax withholding to the State of New Jersey in the amount of 2% of the gross sales price of the property (which will be applied to any capital gains owed to New Jersey, with any excess returned to you after your tax return is filed with New Jersey).
+Additionally, there might be a federal capital gain issue subsequent to the closing if the property was not your principal residence for at least 2 of the last 5 years regardless of whether you will remain a resident of New Jersey after the closing, although no federal withholding will be taken at the time of closing.

 Closing Date, Final Walkthrough & Closing Papers